Skidmore College is committed to offering students the opportunity to enhance their

 Skidmore’s strategic plan gives particular attention to civic engagement, calling upon us to create an institution that “empowers and inspires all of our students to make the choices required of informed, responsible citizens throughout their lives.”
 Informed, responsible citizenship is the third goal (of four) in the strategic plan.

 Office of Community Service Programs

-Michelle received her B.A. in American Studies from Grinnell College and has completed post-graduate work at SUNY Plattsburgh in the field of Higher Ed Management and Administration.
-She is had been at Skidmore for nine years.
-Michelle worked at The Doane Stuart School in Albany, New York,as Director of Administrative Services,and as Membership and Marketing Director at the Glens Falls Family YMCA before coming to Skidmore.
+Michelle received her B.A. in American studies from Grinnell College and has completed postgraduate work at SUNY Plattsburgh in the field of higher ed management and administration.
+She has been at Skidmore for nine years.
+Before coming to Skidmore, Hubbs worked at the Doane Stuart School in Albany, N.Y., as director of administrative services and as membership and marketing director at the Glens Falls Family YMCA.